UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

             module spider R

-        .. admonition:: How does the output look like ?
+        .. admonition:: How does the output look like?
             :class: dropdown

             Output at HPC2N as of 15 October 2023: